agc93/vortex-showcase/docs/content/en/docs/introduction/faq.md

 No. Backup and restore of complex mod installations is a surprisingly hard problem, and it's not the problem that Showcase is trying to solve.
 As well as just being a very complicated thing to effectively backup, getting the level of detail required for reliable backup/restore requires a lot of game-specific logic that we just don't have here.

 You can, however, create a showcase and use that to rebuild your mods from scratch if you want.
+You might also be interested in [this other community extension](https://www.nexusmods.com/site/mods/67).

 ### Why doesn't the showcase include plugins?